OSU-MARS/iLand/README.md

 * Light stamping is not thread safe.
 Stamping is done in parallel at the resource unit level and, when a tree's stamp reaches into an adjacent resource unit it is possible two threads may stamp the same grid cell at the same time, resulting in a race condition where one, or possibly more, trees' contributions being loast.
-If this happens, either the domininant height field is underestimated (albeit only when the tallest tree is lost) or the cell's light level is overestimated by the extent of the lost shading.
-Currently, both risks are mitigated by
+If this happens, either the domininant height field is underestimated (albeit only when the tallest tree is lost), which results in light level underestimation due to lost shading, or the cell's light level is overestimated by the extent of the shading lost in dropping a tree's light multiplication.
+Currently, both risks are mitigated by [`Parallel.For()`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.for)'s [default range partitioning](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Threading.Tasks.Parallel/src/System/Threading/Tasks/Parallel.cs) and stamping code structure which attempts to keep read-write cycles as close to atomic.
-  [`Parallel.For()`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.parallel.for)'s
-  [default range partitioning](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Threading.Tasks.Parallel/src/System/Threading/Tasks/Parallel.cs)
-  and stamping code structure which attempts to keep read-write cycles as close to atomic.